MittyRobotics/tko-electronics-sim/README.md

 - Circuit diagramming with FRC parts* (see subsection below)
 - Creating, moving, editing devices and cables
 - Saving/importing circuits as files
-- Automated debugging for all errors
+- Automated debugging for wiring errors
-- Complete LED simulation
+- Simple LED simulation
 - 2D CAD-inspired GUI
 - Keybinds, help menu, options menu, and other QOL features
 - Native, can be run cross-platform